Kosovo 1999-2008 Milestones, Transfer of Power, and Parallel Education System

 After the failure of the talks with Serbia’s Ministry of Education, no further attempts by UNMIK (or MEST) were made to include Serbian schools under Kosovo’s auspices.

-The segregation of the schools in Kosovo by ethnicity is still perpetuated today.
-From the first moment children in Kosovo enter primary school, they are taught ethnonationalist histories and even myths that perpetuate social divisions.
+The ethnic segregation of the schools in Kosovo is still perpetuated today.
+From the first-moment children in Kosovo enter primary school, they are taught ethnonationalism histories and even myths that perpetuate social divisions.
 In an Albanian village in Kosovo, a child enters a preschool hung with red Albanian flags and surrounded by statues of Albanian national war heroes.
 In a Serbian village in the same country, a child enters a preschool hung with tri-colored Serbian flags and surrounded by statues of Serbian military heroes and nationalist leaders.
 The curricula in both schools have different names for the same places, push different historical narratives, and teach children to identify with one national or ethnic group to the exclusion or detriment of others.
 UNMIK’s parochial focus on creating separate but “equal” rights for both Albanians and Serbs combined with a decentralized and ethnocentric government has paralyzed peacebuilding efforts by creating a whole new generation of people infused with ethnonationalist opinions and beliefs.
 This is despite the internationally guided “liberal peace” agenda, which attempted to create a multicultural and inclusive society.
 Furthermore, competing priorities with local actors and UNMIK’s refusal to include them in relevant education talks fortified these divides.

-The case in Kosovo demonstrates how post-conflict education efforts promoted by UNMIK magnified ethnic divisions in society.
+The case in Kosovo demonstrates how post-conflict education reform promoted by UNMIK magnifies ethnic divisions in society.
 Instead of providing a means to address the root causes of conflict, the education system in Kosovo perpetuates a “negative” peace; while violence has ceased, the root causes of the conflict are not addressed, rendering the very process of state-building more difficult to achieve.
 As Selenica writes: “While inter-ethnic interaction and integration remains a chimera, the ‘reversed pattern’ of ethnic and spatial segregation has turned education into one of the most problematic foundations of a socially just peace and a functioning, yet largely externally envisioned, multi-ethnic state” (2018, p.
 254).

-This article was written as a part of my work with the University of Chicago Committee on International Relations
+This article was written as a part of work with the University of Chicago Committee on International Relations